Soludo: APC leadership, Uba not Buhari to decide on legal challenge - Uzodinma – The Sun Nigeria

 According to him, many people joining the party are happy that President Buhari is performing well.

+He said, “What is the prevailing situation that will make APC not to win?
+Is it that you are not aware that the President is of the APC extraction?
+Is it that you don’t know that 22 states in the country belong to APC?
+Is it that you don’t know that APC has the majority in both the Senate and the House of Representatives?
+Is that you don’t know that out of the 774 local government in the country that the APC is controlling the majority?
+Have you not seen the number of people decamping into the APC?

-“The mood of the country is that the president is doing very well and the mood of the country is that APC, given the peculiarly of the times when insecurity has taken over the globe, where COVID-19 has ravaged every place in the world from one variant to another variant, yet we are able to come out from the recession,” he declared.
+“The mood of the country is that the President is doing very well and the mood of the country is that APC, given the peculiarity of this time, where insecurity has taken over the globe, where COVID-19 has ravaged every place in the world, from one variant to another variant, yet we are able to come out from recession.
+The way the Central Bank has managed to see that we are still afloat, the way all the intervention policies of the government, including the stimulus package rolled out by this government, to ensure that the negative impacts of COVID-19 is not grievous on our people.
+So I’m very confident, I’m a proud member of the APC and I think we’ll do our best to ensure that the confidence reposed in the party by Nigerians is not betrayed.”

+On the purpose of his visit, he said, the interaction with President Buhari was on the increasing insecurity plaguing the southeast.

+Uzodinma who said President addressed the issues he presented to his satisfaction said: “The prominent among the issues is just the increasing insecurity in the Southeast.
+I know that despite the activities of the bandits and unknown gunmen, recall that the correctional facility in Owerri was broken and over 1,836 inmates were released.
+Since that time they’ve been on rampage, committing all sorts of crimes; kidnapping, robbery and other sorts of crimes in the state and there is need for us to really clean up the state because you know that this period of Christmas is so important to our people and we want to ensure that those coming home to spend their Christmas will have a conducive atmosphere to enjoy their Christmas and then celebrate the season.”

 Leave a Reply